-American Express publishes dozens of pieces of content every day and continues to grow their community more than eight years after their initial launch.
+American Express publishes dozens of pieces of content every day and continues to grow its community more than eight years after its initial launch.
 The OPEN Forum is a great example of inbound marketing done right.

 Microsoft Creates Detailed Story-Driven Content

 Great marketing relies on storytelling to make a connection with visitors.
 Microsoft has embraced that concept fully in their Microsoft Stories blog, proving that B2B content doesn’t have to be boring at all.

 Taking a more journalistic approach, Microsoft consistently publishes high-quality stories with a focus on visual quality with each piece that they publish.